Keeping your home safe from fire

 - Call 999 and ask for the Fire Service.
 Tell them if there are people in the building and if anyone has a disability.

 - Don’t store furniture or other personal belongings in shared areas, especially stairwells or corridors.
-We might take these things away and charge you for removal
+We might take these things away if they cause a fire hazard or block an exit and we will charge you for removal.